 Each event has certain attributes, properties, factors, causes etc. that interact and in totality determine its likelihood in the eyes of the DM.
 The second event in the comparison possesses similar attributes etc., possibly to different degrees, leading to a relative gain or loss in likelihood over the first event.
 In the absence of a standard measuring device for likelihood, the less likely event in the comparison serves as the "standard".
 The more likely event is then assigned a value greater or equal to one (e.g. 1.1 or 10% greater) according to its assessed greater or equal likelihood.
 Apart from the least and most likely events, each event is compared against two other events ensuring some corroboration of its intrinsic likelihood.
+And in a complete AHP analysis as above, each event is pairwise compared against every other event.

 It may be envisaged theoretically that it is possible to delineate all such attributes, causes etc. and analytically assess their individual importance for a likelihood estimate for each event.
 This could be a full AHP analysis with a sophisticated hierarchy of cause and effect leading to resulting probabilities for the respective events.
 The methodology presented here presumes this to be beyond the capabilities of the DM but that he/she can intuitively synthesize this myriad of causations into an overall percentage gain in likelihood for one event over another in the pairwise comparison.
-Hence there results a percentage judgment that one event is 10% (slightly), or 50% (significantly) or 90% or more (substantially) "more likely" than the other event.
+Hence there results a percentage judgment that one event is 10% (slightly), or 50% (significantly) or 90% + (substantially) "more likely" than the other event.